 Therapy often involves having a metaphorical mirror held up in front of us so we can see and understand ourselves better.
 In this process, we can enrich and improve the relationship with ourselves by honestly evaluating the areas of our lives that need a bit of attention.
 This can be hard especially if we have consciously or unconsciously been avoiding change.
 FWC therapists take a collaborative and non-judgmental approach, starting with where the client is in their change process and helping each person understand themselves on a deeper level.

-To help individuals, families, groups and the community create and sustain a life of wellness, self-care, and personal growth.
+Our mission and vision is to help individuals, families, groups and the community create and sustain a life of wellness, self-care, and personal growth.
 In this, we hope to normalize and de-stigmatize therapy and mental health counseling while providing access to emotional self-care and support services.